stafwag/ansible-k3s-on-vms/README.md

 <ansible_user> ALL=(ALL:ALL) NOPASSWD: ALL
 ```

-Personality I use sudo authentication and use [ansible](https://docs.ansible.com/ansible/latest/vault_guide/index.html) to store the sudo password.
+Personally I use sudo authentication and use [ansible-vault](https://docs.ansible.com/ansible/latest/vault_guide/index.html) to store the sudo password.

 ```
 <ansible_user> ALL=(ALL:ALL) ALL